raoulaudouin/Portraits-of-Territory/portraits-of-territory.md

 **Arpanet Logical Map*, 1977*

 Although the global territories of the online Map seem disconnected from any material reality, being accessible everywhere, the user is only consulting the map, and never owns the representation of the global territory generated by the online Map.
 In fact, every online map services exist only in one place, fixed, private, that can only be reached, and never more than visited, through their *uniform resource locator*, URL, commonly name as the web address.
-Google Maps can easily be consulted at <a href="https://maps.google.com">https://maps.google.com</a>, and this network of clearly defined addresses, explicits the nature of the online territory: a maze of privately owned physical places and electronic devices, broadcasting from material locations.
+Google Maps can easily be consulted at https://maps.google.com, and this network of clearly defined addresses, explicits the nature of the online territory: a maze of privately owned physical places and electronic devices, broadcasting from material locations.

 Conclusion: On Creations and Appropriations of a Portrait